 Executive Director/KUYI General Manager

-Monica, Hopi/Acoma/Havasupai, is a member of the Water Cloud Clan from the Village of Songoopavi.
-She received her Bachelor’s in Psychology and American Indian Studies from the University of Arizona in 1997.
-Monica currently serves as the Executive Director/Director of Programs for The Hopi Foundation and General Manager of KUYI Hopi Radio.
-She works directly with the Foundation’s Capacity Building Program and projects including the Hopi Leadership Program, KUYI Hopi Radio, HOPI Substance Abuse Prevention Center, Natwani Coalition, Three Mesas Productions, Hopi Language Program, and the Center for Prevention and Resolution of Violence.
+Monica, Hopi, is a member of the Water Clan from the Village of Songoopavi.
+She received her Bachelor’s in Psychology and American Indian Studies from the University of Arizona in 1997 and a Certificate in Nonprofit Leadership from the Arizona State University Lodestar Center for Philanthropy and Nonprofit Innovation in 2012.
+Monica currently serves as the Executive Director of The Hopi Foundation whose work is to promote local philanthropy and community development.
+Her experience includes local community grantmaking, nonprofit and community capacity building, community leadership development, and community organizing.
 Monica’s early career experiences include developing and managing the Hopi Tribe’s Domestic Violence Program.
 She served both as an advocate and project coordinator until she was appointed by former Hopi Tribal Chairman, Wayne Taylor, Jr., to serve in the role of the Intergovernmental Affairs Liaison for the Hopi Tribe to both state and federal governments.
 After serving nearly six years in the tribal government, her career moved toward higher education at The University of Arizona and tribal public policy training at The Morris K. Udall Foundation for Excellence in Environmental Studies and Public Policy.
 Monica currently serves on several nonprofit boards including Native Americans in Philanthropy, Native Public Media and the Arizona Grantmakers Forum.

 Marissa is Corn Clan from the Village of Tewa in Polacca, AZ and is a mother of two beautiful daughters, Hooinmana and Pakupmana.
 Marissa received her Master degree in Social Work with emphasis in Social and Economic Development in Native American Communities from Washington University in St. Louis, MO-George Warren Brown School of Social Work.
 She currently serves as the Capacity Building Director to assist in the Foundation's development, training and technical assistance to optimize the impact of our work and direct the strategic development of The Hopi Foundation’s fundraising and capacity building initiatives.
 She previously served as the Program Officer overseeing the Strengthening Native American Philanthropy program with First Nations Development Institute providing education, building awareness and providing technical assistance nationally to Tribes regarding options in establishing Tribal Foundations.
 In addition, she has gained extensive knowledge working for the Center for Social Development in regards to Native asset building initiatives on a national scale while coordinating collaborative efforts of asset convening’s, research, and evaluation.
 Her work has given her the opportunity to work at the grassroots level with diverse developmental efforts and partnerships.
 These experiences have launched her path of promoting culturally relevant social and economic development, capacity building, and the importance of supporting or establishing strong core institutions/foundations within.